Trying to navigate the UX landscape can be a minefield.

 There are lots of competing definitions of what a UX designer does and what’s needed to work in the industry.
 It’s a struggle felt from UX beginners trying to break into the field, to UX recruiters trying to build out their teams.

+Are you considering a career in UX but not sure what’s required?
 In this article, we take a look at some of the most common misconceptions about working in UX.

 1. You need to be able to code to be a UX designer

 One of the biggest misconceptions about working in UX is that you need to have a background in tech.
 The role of a UX designer doesn’t involve coding, in fact it doesn’t require expertise in software at all.
 It’s not about the technology, it’s about problem solving.
 Tech will evolve and change but being able to think like a UX designer and critically approach a problem is what’s really needed to excel in the industry.

 UX designers use research, psychology and design to map out how a product should work, while software developers build and maintain it.
 Only then does the coding come in.

 If you want to work in UX, you have to empathise with developers.
 It’s important to try to understand what they do, not emulate it.

 Our students from non-product backgrounds are often apprehensive about the tools required but it’s a happy symptom of working in UX that the tools are by their nature easy-to-use.
 Julia is one such student who used our Professional Diploma in UX Design to move from brand management to UX.
 While initially worried about adopting new technology, she soon got to grips with the required tools.

 “I was quite apprehensive about it and thought it would be difficult.
 But it’s really quite intuitive.
 Once I started one tool and just got into it, it was much easier than I thought it would be.”